Expert Guidance for International Students

 Wayne Man, Presidio Education® Math & Social Science Teacher, with AP students, Bobby Li and Daniel Shi, at Lung Kwu Tan, Tuen Mun, Hong Kong for a Beach Cleanup.
 Source: Presidio Education® 2021.

-Community Service Projects with Students
+Community Service with Students

 Wayne Man, Presidio Education® Math & Social Science Teacher, with an AP student, Bobby Li, picking up trash at Lung Kwu Tan, Tuen Mun, Hong Kong.
 Source: Presidio Education® 2021.